 When it comes to emergencies, first responders don’t have much time to think, whether it be a fire or search-and-rescue mission, and that’s why Switzerland-based Fotokite has developed a fully autonomous tethered drone.
 Called Sigma, it was built using the NVIDIA Jetson platform and specializes in covering the vast majority of situations where first responders need an aerial perspective during an emergency.
-Read more for a video and additional information.

 Not just a standard autonomous drone, this one comes equipped with a thermal camera capable of determining where a fire is, as well as where the safest location to enter or exit a structure would be.
 The drone can automatically highlight hotspots that need attention and guiding firefighters on where water is needed most, even through heavy smoke or with limited visibility.

 - Powerhouse performance from AMD Ryzen 5 5500U mobile processor, 8GB DDR4 RAM, 256GB SSD storage, and AMD Radeon 7 Graphics

 - The IdeaPad 3 14-inch laptop has 4-side narrow bezels that let you see more of the FHD (1920 x 1080) screen for wider viewing angles and less clutter

 - Quieter and cooler with intelligent thermals, plus you can calibrate performance with Q-control, with 3 modes to match your performance needs

 Everything from autonomous flight and real-time data delivery to the user interface and real-time streaming is made as simple as pushing a button, which means first responders can focus on saving lives and keeping people safe.
 The next area of focus for us is increasing the situational awareness and decision-making power in an emergency situation.
 Using NVIDIA technology, we can easily introduce new capabilities to our systems,” said Chris McCall, CEO of Fotokite.